 - What is your conversion rate from a lead to a customer?

-You must know what a visitor is worth, what a lead is worth, and what the lifetime value of a customer is for your business before you can build a marketing budget.
+You must know specific metrics, such as what a visitor is worth, what a lead is worth, and what the lifetime value of a customer is for your business, before you can build a marketing budget.

 Marketing Budget as a Percentage of Revenue

 Marketing drives revenue.
-In the average range, companies spend zero to forty percent of their revenue on marketing.
-In very competitive and high growth industries, especially venture funded businesses that are not as concerned about profitability, it can be as high as forty percent.
-Some businesses spend nothing on marketing.
+In the average range, companies have a marketing spend of 0% – 40% of their company revenue.
+In very competitive and high-growth industries, especially venture-funded businesses that are not as concerned about profitability, it can be as high as 40%.
+Some businesses spend nothing on their digital marketing strategy.
 They have a built-in client base or they have a really great location and there is no need for marketing.

-The more realistic curve, though, is between 3 – 20%.
-The average for companies under 5 million dollars revenue with 10% profit margin is 8 – 10%.
+The more realistic curve, though, is between 3% – 20%.
+The average for companies under $5 million in revenue with a 10% profit margin is 8% – 10%.
 For example, a company that is making $800,000 in revenue typically spends between $30,000 – $100,000.
-This is primarily on advertising and marketing expenses, and does not include the salary of the marketing director.
+This is primarily on advertising and marketing expenses and does not include the salary of the marketing director.

 Lifetime Customer Value

 CLV is the average total lifetime revenue from a customer.
 Every business will have a range, and it may take a couple of years to get a clear expectation of what that might be.
-For instance, Apple’s CLV is $8,000, based on the cost of their products and their strong brand retention.
+For instance, Apple’s CLV is $8,000 based on the cost of its products and its strong brand awareness and retention.

-The probability of selling to an existing customer is greater than fifty percent while few businesses can convert more than ten percent of new visitors to customers.
+The probability of selling to an existing customer is greater than 50% while few businesses can convert more than 10% of first-time visitors to customers.

-The higher your customer lifetime value, the more you can afford to spend on advertising.
+The higher your customer lifetime value, the more you can afford advertising spending.
 If your customer spends close to $10,000, you could afford to spend up to $2,000 on advertising to get a new customer; however, if they only spend $100 in the lifetime of their customer journey, you might only be able to spend $20.
 For those smaller ticket items without a high repeat customer base, that can make it extremely difficult to market at such a low rate.

 - Capturing emails and utilizing email marketing